MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/update-history-microsoft365-apps-by-date.md

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - O Office 365 ProPlus está sendo renomeado para Microsoft 365 Apps para Grandes Empresas, a partir da versão 2004.
-Para saber mais, [leia este artigo](https://go.microsoft.com/fwlink/p/?linkid=2123420).
-Na nossa documentação, geralmente nos referimos a ele como Microsoft 365 Apps.
+> - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]
 > - A tabela é ordenada por data de lançamento, com a versão mais recente listada no início.